havish99/Fixed-Income/README.md

-Sample notebooks to understand basics workings of pricing fixed income securities.
-Bulk of the content is to bootstrap SOFR yield curve from swaps, discrete tree models like BDT, Hull White and a pricing notebook for a discrete rate MBS
+- Sample notebooks to understand basics workings of pricing fixed income securities.
+- Bulk of the content is to bootstrap SOFR yield curve from swaps, discrete tree models like BDT, Hull White
+- Last notebook prices a toy MBS with a discrete time Hull white model